jdh4/N-Body-Prob/README.md

 $ advixe-gui nbody-advisor
 ```

+Make sure you launch `advixe-gui` on the same node that `advisor` was called.

 ## Troubleshooting

 If you see the error below then the horizontal line character before 'xCORE' is not a hyphen.
 The solution is to replace it with a hyphen.